MediaComem/comem-devmobil/subjects/introduction/README.md

 $> cd /path/to/projects
 $> ionic start ionic-tabs-demo tabs --type=angular

-[ --- All bunch of stuff going on...
+[ --- A bunch of stuff going on...
 Just wait --- ]

 Your Ionic app is ready!
 Follow these next steps: